Bridgewater Governor profiles

 Christine Stankus

-I was elected in September 2019 to the Council of Governors of which I am very proud of.
+I was re-elected in July 2025 to the Council of Governors of which I am very proud of, and selected has Lead Governor in 2022.

-I’ve been retired for eight years and feel I still have a lot to offer, and contribute to work to ensure the provision of quality health services continue.
+I am a retired NHS worker and feel I still have a lot to offer, and contribute to work to ensure the provision of quality health services continue.

 I bring a vast experience spanning 44 years working in the NHS Covering both psychiatry, learning disabilities and general care settings.
 Each brings its unique issues which, I feel has equipped me with the necessary skills and knowledge, resulting in satisfactory solutions/outcomes.